Theater Wedding Venues That’ll Turn Your Big Day into a Movie

 Charleston, West Virginia

 This museum and performance venue is a one-stop-shop for Charleston, West Virginia's cultured class.
 The 240,000-square-foot institution combines visuals arts and science exhibitions with performances by both well-known and emerging artists and production companies.
-Theatre geeks can say “I do” right next to the stage in the Maier Foundation Performance Hall that plays host to touring Broadway shows like An American in Paris, Waitress, The Color Purple and Beautiful: The Carole King Musical.
+Theater geeks can say “I do” right next to the stage in the Maier Foundation Performance Hall that plays host to touring Broadway shows like An American in Paris, Waitress, The Color Purple and Beautiful: The Carole King Musical.
 Most choose to follow up their nuptials with a climactic reception in the Benedum Grand Lobby, a dramatic space with a three-story wall of windows, colorful patterned floor and grand entrance that’s sure to garner a standing ovation as you make your debut as husband-and-wife (or whatever combination fits).

 Iconic figures from Elvis Presley and Johnny Cash to Patsy Cline and Dolly Parton—even president Teddy Roosevelt—have graced the stage of Nashville’s Ryman Auditorium.
 This National Historic Landmark was the longtime home of the Grand Ole Opry, the longest running radio broadcast in American history.
 The “barn dance” spread country music across much of the United States.
 While the weekly show highlighted established and emerging artists in country, bluegrass and gospel, it also featured comedy and sketch shows, a little bit of everything for Americana theatre-lovers.
 But here’s the romantic kicker: The Ryman is the place where Cash first met and was totally smitten by his future wife and lifetime collaborator June Carter.